Liliana Valenzuela

 Memberships and Associations:

 Professional Development TIP-Lab Spanish Translation course a distancia with master translator, Leandro Wolfson, Buenos Aires, Argentina.
-Attendance at translation, writing, and journalism conferences.
+Attendance and presentations at translation, writing, and journalism conferences.

 Guest Speaker & Workshop Leader at local, regional and national conferences, including ATA, ALTA, AATIA, MALCS, and the Macondo Writers Workshop.